ferrumc-rs/ferrumc/README.md

 ## 📖 About

 FerrumC is a Minecraft server implementation written from the ground up in Rust.
-Leveraging the power of the Rust programming language, it is completely multi-threaded; and offers high performance as well as amazing memory efficiency!
+Leveraging the power of the Rust programming language, it is completely multithreaded; and offers high performance as well as amazing memory efficiency!

 <img src="https://github.com/Sweattypalms/ferrumc/blob/dev/README/assets/in_game.png?raw=true" alt="In-game screenshot">